huggingface/huggingface_hub/README.md

 > 👀 To see an example of how we document the model sharing process in `transformers`, check out https://huggingface.co/transformers/model_sharing.html

+Users add tags into their README.md model cards (e.g. your `library_name`, a domain tag like `audio`, etc.) to make sure their models are discoverable.

+**Documentation about the model hub itself is at https://huggingface.co/docs**

 ### API utilities in `hf_api.py`

 You don't need them for the standard publishing workflow, however, if you need a programmatic way of creating a repo, deleting it (`⚠️ caution`), or listing models from the hub, you'll find helpers in `hf_api.py`.

+We also have an API to query models by specific tags (e.g. if you want to list models compatible to your library)

 ### `huggingface-cli`